Skip to main content

 Wreaths

-You likely have a wreath on your door or over your mantel during the holidays.
+You likely have a winter wreath on your front door or over your mantel during the holidays.
 Well, how about adding one to your table?
 Setting out one adorned with thin metallic ribbon or cranberries is particularly perfect for Christmas dinner.
 Placing a candle in the middle adds warmth.

 Bowl of pine cones

-Using natural elements can cut down your carbon footprint and put you on Mother Nature’s nice list.
+Using natural green elements can cut down your carbon footprint and put you on Mother Nature’s nice list.
 Collect some pine cones on your morning walk and set them in a bowl at the center of the table.

 Napkins